redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 In addition your clusterserviceversion.yaml must include a `relatedImages` section.
 This section should implement a format similar to the one below.

+**Note:** This section can be created at bundle generation time by adding the `--use-image-digests` flag to the `operator-sdk generate bundle` command.
+If the project was scaffolded with `operator-sdk`, running `USE_IMAGE_DIGESTS=true make bundle` will also generate this section.

 ```
 ...
 spec: